Career Center Summer Internship Grants

 Non-profit or Public Sector Internship Grants Internships can be U.S.-based (non-profit or public sector) or international (non-profit only)

-Tufts Diversity Internship Grants Internships can be U.S.-based (non-profit or private sector) or international (non-profit only); Must receive financial aid from Tufts
+Tufts Diversity Internship Grants Internships can be U.S.-based (non-profit or private sector) or international (non-profit only); Students must receive financial aid from Tufts

-Entrepreneurial Internship Grants For entrepreneurial internships.
+Entrepreneurial Internship Grants (Specialized) For entrepreneurial internships.
 Internships can be U.S.-based (non-profit or private sector)

-Bruce-Griffey Leadership and Diversity Internship Grants For internships in the non-profit or for-profit sectors; Preference will be given to students receiving financial aid, involved with the Africana Center, committed to leadership and diversity on campus and in the community, and invested in helping others and improving the life of Tufts’ dynamic and diverse community of students, faculty and alumni.
+Bruce-Griffey Leadership (Specialized) For internships in the non-profit or for-profit sectors; Preference will be given to students receiving financial aid, involved with the Africana Center, committed to leadership and diversity on campus and in the community, and invested in helping others and improving the life of Tufts’ dynamic and diverse community of students, faculty and alumni.

 Norton Nickerson Grant for Internships in Environmental Studies For internships in environmental studies; Preference will be given to Environmental Studies majors whose internship is in the field of environmental science.
 Internships can be U.S.-based (non-profit or private sector) or international (non-profit only).